cyberuni/resolve.imports/.changeset/metal-planets-end.md

 Do not support recursive resolution.

-There is no spec for it.
+The spec does not support recursion: https://nodejs.org/api/esm.html#esm_resolver_algorithm_specification

-It will return `undefined` if the import is recursive.
+`resolve()` will return `undefined` if the import is recursive.